 Doctors Treat Deadly Cancerous Disorders with Gene-Guided, Targeted Therapy

-The study is a collaborative effort of investigators in several divisions at Cincinnati Children’s, including first author and oncologist Lynn H. Lee, MD.
-Dr. Kumar is a member of the Division of Bone Marrow Transplant and Immune Deficiency and director of the LCH Center at Cincinnati Children’s.
+The JCI Insight study is a collaborative effort of investigators in several divisions at Cincinnati Children’s, including first author and oncologist Lynn H. Lee, MD.
+Kumar is a member of the Division of Bone Marrow Transplant and Immune Deficiency and director of the Langerhans Cell Histiocytosis Center at Cincinnati Children’s.